gagle/raspberrypi-omxcam/README.md

 settings.camera.shutter_speed = 500;

 //When 'camera.color_enhancement' is enabled, 'camera.color_u' and 'camera.color_v'
 //are used.
-They default to 128, the values for a gray-scale image settings.camera.color_enhancement = OMXCAM_TRUE;
+They default to 128, the values for a grayscale image settings.camera.color_enhancement = OMXCAM_TRUE;
 ```